SEND choosing and applying for primary school

 The application deadline for children starting in school in September each year will be in January of that academic year.

-All schools, including academies, free schools and maintained schools have a SEND Policy Information report (SENDIR) which sets out the school’s approach to SEND.
-Many schools also have an SEN policy.
+All schools, including academies, free schools and maintained schools have a SEND Information Report (SENDIR) which sets out the school’s approach to SEND.
+Many schools also have a SEND policy.
 Both are great places to start when you are choosing a school.
 Details of each individual school’s report and policy can be found on the school website.

 Find out how to apply for a primary school - including infants and junior schools.